-This syndicated documentary series featured films of wild animals, expeditions to Africa and South America and other hunting trips by adventurer Arthur Jones.
+This syndicated documentary show featured films of wild animals, expeditions to Africa and South America, and other hunting trips by adventurer Arthur Jones.

 As hard as it often is to dig up information on obscure network shows, it’s harder still to find out anything about many syndicated programs.
 Because they may not have aired in the entire country, there may not have been much media coverage, making it difficult to research them.
 I ran into this problem with a show called Wild Cargo.
 It isn’t listed in The Complete Directory to Prime Time Network and Cable TV Shows (at least not in the eighth edition) and its entry in Total Television is all of two lines: